 - Sentence equivalence

 In the reading comprehension task, you will be required to give your answers to the questions that are related to the text provided.
 The text completion task is where you will have to fill in missing phrases or words from a passage.
 Finally, the sentence equivalence task is where you will have to select equivalent phrases or words for the purpose of completing a sentence.
-You have to start the GRE verbal preparation a long time before you take the exam as this is the best way to ensure that you get a high score.
+You have to start the preparation of verbal section a long time before you take the exam as this is the best way to ensure that you get a high score.

-- One very important tip for GRE verbal preparation is to write your answers on relevant information that is given in the passage.
+- One very important tip for verbal preparation is to write your answers on relevant information that is given in the passage.
 You should not take the outside information into account.
 It is important for you to realize that the questions that will be asked will be based only on the information that is provided.

 - In case there is a difficult question that you are not sure of, skip it and work on other questions first.
 You can come back to it once you are done with the other tasks.

 - Do keep in mind that the first as well as the last sentence of each of the paragraphs will give you clues.
-This will help you when it comes to the GRE verbal preparation for the reading comprehension task.
+This will help you when it comes to the preparation for the reading comprehension task.